Hicham94460/activateur-windows-2/README.md

 ```

+This version is functionnal for all version of windows.
+If you want activated this with windows server, use KMS 2038 years methods.

-If you want a activator for Windows vista/7 or others of version Windows Server Download the file from here : https://github.com/Hicham94460/activateur-windows-server/archive/refs/heads/main.zip
+If you want a other activator permanently only for Windows vista/7 or others of version Windows Server Download the file from here : https://github.com/Hicham94460/activateur-windows-server/archive/refs/heads/main.zip